Homemade Italian Sausages

 Italian sausages are easy to make at home.
 The best part is that you get to customize them to your own taste!
 We give you instructions for making them without any special equipment, and for if you do have sausage-making equipment.

-Italian sausages are really delicious, and they’re a great way to begin your sausage journey.
+Italian sausages are really delicious, and theyโre a great way to begin your sausage journey.
+If you donโt have any special sausage making equipment, donโt worry, you can still use this recipe.

 How To Make Italian Sausages